-- (h) Where access is to a major road a pavement width of not less than 6 metres for the first5 metres of the driveway adjoining the road boundary is to be provided. - (i) Driveways are to be offset a minimum of 2 metres from any side boundary for the full length of the required front setback (ie. 6 metres or 7.5 metres).
-The setback area should be suitably landscaped to screen the hardstand driveway surfaces and to provide visual appeal to the streetscape.
+- (h) Where access is to a major road a pavement width of not less than 6 metres for the first 5 metres of the driveway adjoining the road boundary is to be provided. - (i) Driveways are to be offset a minimum of 2 metres from any side boundary for the full length of the required front setback (ie. 6 metres or 7.5 metres).
+The setback area should be suitably landscaped to screen the hardstand driveway surfaces and to provide visual appeal to the streetscape. - Privacy andWhere windows or balconies of dwellings are within 6 metres and facing windows or balconiesAmenityof adjacent dwellings, windows must be offset by a minimum of 1 metre from the edge of the opposite window and balconies be screened or oriented to ensure visual privacy.

-Privacy and Amenity

-Where windows or balconies of dwellings are within 6 metres and facing windows or balconies of adjacent dwellings, windows must be offset by a minimum of 1 metre from the edge of the opposite window and balconies be screened or oriented to ensure visual privacy.